TeamHeka/medkit/docs/examples/spacy_io.md

 #  Spacy adds entities, here we add a span 'SECTION' as an example
 spacy_doc.spans["SECTION"] = [SpacySpan(spacy_doc, 0, 2, "header")]

-# Adding a custom attribute in spacy
+# Adding a custom attribute
-# We could add information to the entity 'LOC' for example
+# We need to define the extension before setting its value on an entity.
-# In spacy, we need to set the extension before change its value
+# Let's define an attribute called 'country'
 if not SpacySpan.has_extension("country"):
   SpacySpan.set_extension("country", default=None)

-# add the country in the 'LOC' entity
+# Now, we can set the country in the 'LOC' entity
 for e in spacy_doc.ents:
   if e.label_ == 'LOC':
     e._.set("country", 'France')